pygame/pygame/docs/reST/tut/PygameIntro.rst

 I wanted to put together a project that really took advantage of Python.
 My goal was to make it easy to do the simple things, and straightforward to do the difficult things.
 Pygame was started in October, 2000.
-Six months later Pygame version 1.0 was released.
+Six months later pygame version 1.0 was released.

 TASTE